Critical raw materials: Geopolitical risk

 There is an increased focus on supply chains in general and for critical materials specifically, highlighted by US-China competition.
 China is the biggest producer of 30 of the US 50 critical minerals as well as being a significant player in downstream processing and manufacture.
 Following US restrictions on the Chinese semiconductor industry, China, on 3 December 2024, for the first time imposed export restrictions targeted at the United States only rather than all countries, covering antimony, gallium, and germanium.

 China has less than 1 per cent of the world's zirconium, a critical mineral which is essential for making hypersonic missiles as well as the development of nuclear power.
 Australia, the largest producer of zirconium, exports much of it to China, supplying the country with 41 per cent of its total imports of it.
-Since the Russian invasion of Ukraine, China has been supplying this mineral to President Putin.
+Since the Russian invasion of Ukraine, China has increased its export of the mineral to Russia.

 A 2024 analysis from the World Economic Forum states that potential scarcity of critical materials arising from the energy transition will be driven by demand factors and suggests ways for governments to address the uncertainties involved.

+International agreements

+On 21 October 2025, US president Donald Trump signed a deal with Australian prime minister Anthony Albanese, over rare-earths and other critical minerals that are needed for commercial clean energy production and technologically advanced military hardware.
+They each committed to provide at least US$1bn (A$1.54bn) towards a number of projects worth $US8.5bn (A$13bn) in both countries over six months.
+The deal is important to the US because rare earths are used in many technologies, including components of the Defense Force such as F-35 fighter jets and Tomahawk missiles.
+The deal is also seen as a major shift in economic alliances.
+In March 2026 Chile signed an agreement with the United States with regards to the exploitation and commercialization of rare-earths.
+This move has been interpreted by analysts an attempt by the United States to diminish Chinese influence in the rare-earths market.

+The UK and US signed a Memorandum of Understanding on critical minerals in February 2026, aiming to address supply chain concerns affecting CRMs and to protect employment in critical mineral industries.